 (‘The semantic conception of truth’, 360)

 Within the monograph on ‘truth’ itself, Naess made it clear that he had no time for such fundamental objections to his work.
-He pointed out that if a professional philosopher and a school girl were to come up with the same definition, the logical conclusion of this position that the former but the latter should be taken seriously. sconsequence dismissing the judgments of non-philosophersschool girl’s account: ‘In no case may it be taken in earnest – if it is to be decided what criterion of truth is to be used by the non-philosopher, a philosopher must be required: a man with accepted capability to solve, or at least to discuss, problems of the kind at issue’ (“Truth”, 17).
+He pointed out that if a professional philosopher and a school girl were to come up with the same definition, the logical conclusion of this position would be that the former but not the latter should be taken seriously.
+Summarising what seemed to him to be the necessary but ludicrous consequence of dismissing the judgments of non-philosophers, Naess wrote of the school girl’s account: ‘In no case may it be taken in earnest – if it is to be decided what criterion of truth is to be used by the non-philosopher, a philosopher must be required: a man with accepted capability to solve, or at least to discuss, problems of the kind at issue’ (“Truth”, 17).

 There are clear parallels between the negative reactions to Naess’s use of the intuitions of non-philosophers and one of the major objections to experimental philosophy, the so-called ‘expertise objection’.
 According to this objection, philosophical training by its nature sharpens the ability to make fine judgments and utilize subtle distinctions, meaning that philosophers will necessarily arrive at clearer and more useful intuitions about concepts than non-philosophers.
 A leading critic of experimental philosophy on these grounds is Williamson, who has argued for instance, that: